This article is from the April–June 1994 AFRMA Rat & Mouse Tales news-magazine.

 When bathing, use the bathroom or kitchen sink, a bucket, or a dishpan.
 You can either give the rat a bath or a shower depending on which works best for you and your rat.
 If giving a bath, only put a couple inches of warm water in the sink.
 Holding the rat with one hand, scoop the water onto the rat with the other.
 If you give a shower, hold the rat under the running water to get it wet.
 Use a small amount of shampoo and lather well, remembering to keep the soap and water out of the ears and eyes.
 To clean the tail, a soft toothbrush works well.
 If your rat is really dirty or stained, you may need to repeat the shampooing or use a toothbrush in the soapy coat to comb through and get really clean.
 Rinse well, squeegee off the excess water, and towel dry.
 You can then let it air dry or use a blow dryer to completely dry it off.
 If you use the blow dryer, the rat can sit in your lap or if he fusses too much, try placing him or her in a small wire cage or your show box and blow dry through the wires (make sure the rat doesn’t get overheated).
 Don’t forget to wash the rat’s cage and use fresh, clean bedding before placing your rat back in its home!

-You will receive a Show Schedule 2 to 3 weeks prior to the show provided you are a member of the club or have requested to be on the mailing list for the show information.
+You will receive a Show Schedule 2 to 3 weeks prior to the show provided you have requested to be on the mailing list for the show information.
 This schedule lists classes, directions, show rules, etc., so be sure to READ the entire show schedule.
 You can save yourself some questions this way.
 You should know what class to enter your animal in after reading the standards.
 As a member, you will receive the Standards, or you may purchase them for a nominal fee.
 Have the Standards in front of you and LOOK at your animal.
 (Keep in mind that many of the same colors are named differently in different clubs.)
 First decide on what color/marking it has.
 (Example: For a Cinnamon English Irish you will list it as “Cinnamon English Irish”; for a spotted mouse you might list “Black Broken” or “Blue Dutch,” whatever is correct.)
 If you are not sure on the exact color of your animal, make a note on your entry blank that you need someone to look at your animal the morning of the show; just be sure to list the name/number and all information you do know on your entry ahead of time.

 The most important thing in showing is arriving ON TIME.